metabrainz/picard-website/INSTALL.md

 cp website/config.py.example website/config.py
 ```

-Edit website/config.py so that PLUGINS_BUILD_DIR points to where the plugin zip files should be put:
+Edit website/config.py so that PLUGINS_BUILD_DIR points to the directory where the plugin builds are to be generated:

 ```bash
 vim website/config.py